znkr/diff/README.md

 ## Performance

-The underlying diff algorithm used is Myers' algorithm augmented by a number of heuristics to speed up the algorithm in exchange for non-minimal diffs.
-The `diff.Optimal` option is provided to skip these heuristics to get a minimal diff independent of the costs.
+By default, the underlying diff algorithm used is Myers' algorithm augmented by a number of heuristics to speed up the algorithm in exchange for non-minimal diffs.
+The `diff.Optimal` option is provided to skip these heuristics to get a minimal diff independent of the costs and `diff.Fast` to use a fast heuristic to get a non-minimal diff as fast as possible.

 On an M1 Mac, the default settings almost always result in runtimes &lt; 1 ms, but truly large diffs (e.g. caused by changing generators for generated files) can result in runtimes of almost 100 ms.